freddiehaddad/fast-track-to-rust/src/there_can_be_only_one.md

 # There Can Be Only One

-Currently, our entire grep program is contained within the `main` function.
+Currently, our entire rustle program is contained within the `main` function.
 This approach was chosen to address the challenges of teaching a course in a way that introduces important concepts logically and in an easily digestible manner.
 However, the time has come to refactor some of the code from the `main` function into separate functions.